 “When you don’t have any data, you have to use reason.”

 Whether specializing or not, learning is a fundamental part of the equation.
-On this subject, Epstein views are less clear to me and he often provided views against deliberate practice (see Deep Work for more about this topic) but then argued for an approach to learning rooted in feedback which is central to deliberate practice.
+On this subject, Epstein's views are less clear to me and he often provides views against deliberate practice (see Deep Work for more about this topic) but then argues for an approach to learning rooted in feedback and "desirable difficulties" which sounds exactly like deliberate practice.

 In his own words:

 Struggling to generate an answer on your own, even a wrong one, enhances subsequent learning.
 Socrates was apparently on to something when he forced pupils to generate answers rather than bestowing them.

 The more confident a learner is of their wrong answer, the better the information sticks when they subsequently learn the right answer.
 Tolerating big mistakes can create the best learning opportunities.